 Established in 1969, the mission of the East Asian Studies Center is the broad dissemination of basic knowledge and advanced research on the cultures, languages, history, politics, and economies of East Asia.

-Now in our fourth decade, EASC coordinates East Asian Studies research, instruction, and outreach, helping OSU to fulfill our academic plan, our land-grant educational mandate, the highest intellectual goals of our faculty and students, and the needs of our citizens.
-EASC supports teaching, extra-curricular activities, study abroad, and research initiatives of faculty, students, and visitors to OSU and is the home of our new interdisciplinary East Asian Studies M.A. program.
+Now in our fifth decade, EASC coordinates East Asian Studies research, instruction, and outreach, helping OSU to fulfill our academic plan, our land-grant educational mandate, the highest intellectual goals of our faculty and students, and the needs of our citizens.
+EASC supports teaching, extra-curricular activities, study abroad, and research initiatives of faculty, students, and visitors to OSU and is the home of our interdisciplinary East Asian Studies M.A. program.
 We organize scholarly and public events in collaboration with colleges, universities, schools, and civic groups in Ohio, the Midwest, and the nation, as well as sharing OSU's substantial faculty expertise with the educational, cultural, governmental, and business communities in the region.
 We are the state coordinator for the National Consortium for Teaching on Asia program.
 Our reference and research resources serve the state and larger academic community through the East Asian Library, OhioLink, the EASC Media Library, and our affiliated institutes.

 The Institute for Chinese Studies (ICS), founded in 2001, serves as a center for scholarly research, general education, and public programming for faculty, students, the P-12 community, and members of the general public to develop expertise on China.
 ICS disseminates news both online and in print, conducts workshops in schools, organizes an annual lecture series, coordinates major scholarly events, and assists in the administration of the Interdisciplinary Graduate Specialization in Chinese Cultural Studies.
 The recipient of a Freeman Foundation Undergraduate East Asian Studies Initiative grant, the institute's activities have focused on the development of invited scholarly presentations in classrooms and at conferences, new courses across the disciplines, innovative study-abroad programs, and support for undergraduate research.
 The institute also facilitates the development of institutional ties with universities in the Chinese-speaking world.